bouwe77/remix-lightning-talk/02 - this talk.md

 - What is Remix?

-- Eliminating problems instead of solving them
+- Don't Solve Problems, Eliminate Them

 - Rails?